lindenb/jvarkit/docs/VcfStats.md

       treat no call as HomRef
       Default: false
   * -o, --output
-      output Directory or zip file
+      output Directory or zip file.
+The output contains the data files as well as a Makefile to convert the data files to graphics using gnuplot.
     -ped, --pedigree
       A pedigree is a text file delimited with tabs.
 No header.
 Columns are (1) Family (2) Individual-ID (3) Father Id or '0' (4) Mother Id or '0'